plusone-robotics/realsense/Readme.md

 ```
 sudo systemctl disable realsense.service
 ```
-This will disbale the service from starup.
+This will disable the service from startup.
 Once the system reboots again, the system should be usable in a normal state

 ## Modifications